GatoGraphQL/ExtensionStarter/README.md

 ## Build the Lando webserver for PROD

-This Lando webserver will use:
+This Lando webserver uses:

 - The generated plugins for PROD
 - PHP 7.2
+- XDebug not enabled

 To build the webserver, run: